 The secret ingredient is connecting different worlds.
 Where a corporate organisation works together with a social partner that is valuable to their business; where two-way learning takes place; where participants work on real-life challenges.
+The participation of the corporate means local participants are also given the chance to learn and grow.
 By applying Otto Scharmer’s Theory U, individuals can build the essential leadership capacities needed to address the root cause of today’s social, environmental and spiritual challenges.

 The impact is vast.

 By working together with a mission-driven organisation, participants experience what it means to work from a deeper cause.
 Discovering what their purpose is within their team, organisation and the world around them, they become more resilient and prepared for challenges that may come their way.
 Connecting to something outside of themselves they improve their solutions thinking.
 Participants become more self-aware and self-accepting.